 New and Existing Campus Initiatives Against Sexual Misconduct, Gender-Based Violence, and Interpersonal Abuse

-Preventing sexual misconduct is a priority at CSUN.
-The following activities, in addition to our ongoing programs, are part of an expanded set of initiatives we are taking tolead even more assertive efforts to combat sexual misconduct toward the goal of eradicating it at CSUN.
+Sexual violence prevention is a priority at CSUN.
+The following activities, in addition to our ongoing programs, are part of an expanded set of initiatives we are taking to lead even more assertive efforts to combat sexual violence toward the goal of eradicating it at CSUN.

 The President’s Committee on Sexual Violence Prevention.
 The committee constitutes a diverse group of students, faculty, staff and local community crisis intervention professionals dedicated to developing, coordinating and promoting effective campus efforts toward the prevention and elimination of sexual violence.
 The cross-divisional group meets regularly to provide recommendations for improvements in sexual violence prevention policies and practices, programming, the investigative and disciplinary processes, and to ensure that resources for victims/survivors are comprehensive, trauma-informed, and culturally-sensitive.

 Culture of Respect (COR) Pilot Participant.
-In 2015 - 2016, CSUN was 1 of 14 universities in the nation to participate in a pilot program partnering with COR and its team of experts to employ research-informed leading practices in campus sexual violence prevention.
-As part of the pilot program, CSUN conducted a self-assessment, identified areas for improvement in prevention and response to sexual violence, and implemented both short and long term goals to ensure that our efforts lead collaboratively to the best model for social change.
-With positive results from the pilot program, CSUN is now part of a collective of college and universities continuing to work with COR.
-Our goal remains to build even greater capacity for survivor support with reporting options; multi-tiered prevention education; public disclosure of the issue; clear policies on adjudication and penalties; school-wide mobilization/empowerment of campus activist organizations; and on-going self-assessment.
+CSUN is currently 1 of 14 universities in the nation to participate in a pilot program partnering with COR and its team of experts to employ research-informed leading practices in campus sexual violence prevention.
+As part of the pilot program, CSUN will identify and execute both short and long term goals to ensure that our efforts lead collaboratively to the best model for social change.
+Our goal is to build even greater capacity for: survivor support with reporting options; multi-tiered prevention education; public disclosure of the issue; clear policies on adjudication and penalties; school-wide mobilization/empowerment of campus activist organizations; and on-going self-assessment.